openqasm/openqasm/source/language/types.rst

 concatenated to form an array of the same type whose size is the sum of the sizes of the individual arrays.
 Unlike with qubit registers, this operation copies the contents of the input arrays to form the new (larger) array.
 This means that arrays *can* be concatenated with themselves.
+However, the array concatenation operator is forbidden to be used directly in the argument list of a subroutine or extern call.
+If a concatenated array is to be passed to a subroutine then it should be explicitly declared and assigned the concatenation.

 .. code-block:: c